RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/SimpleAvarage.rst

 Testing
 =======

-Connect to red pitaya and start oscilloscope.
+Connect to red pitaya and start oscilloscope and connect OUT1 to IN2.
+Start the generator on the first channel, at a frequency of 1 MHz and more.
+You should see a signal on IN1 even though nothing is connected to it.
+This is just the filtered moving average data..
 In order to setup the filter, we need to connect via SSH and enter the following command:

 .. code-block:: shell-session